Interlochen Arts Academy boarding high school is recognized as one of the finest pre-professional schools for young musicians around the world.

-Percussion, wind and orchestral string musicians participate in either the Academy Orchestra or Wind Ensemble.
+Percussion, wind and orchestral string musicians participate in either the Academy Orchestra or Academy Band.
 Students may also audition for other ensembles including: jazz band, jazz combos, brass ensemble, percussion ensemble or chamber groups.
 Chamber and large ensemble experiences provide a wide range of challenging professional repertoire.

-Voice students participate in the Academy choir and may also audition for the opera workshop and chamber singers.
+Voice students participate in the Academy Choir and may also audition for the Interlochen Opera Theater and Chamber Singers.
 Academic coursework in French or Spanish can provide additional benefits to vocalists, and a diction coach is available at various times during the year.